What is the goverment’s small boats plan all about and how big is the asylum problem?

 What is the new bill?

-The government wants to deport any asylum seekers who arrive in the UK without first considering their case.
+The government wants to deport any asylum seekers who arrive in the UK by small boats without first considering their case.

 The bill puts a duty on the home secretary to arrange the removal of people who have come to the UK without permission if they have not arrived directly from a country where their liberty is at risk.